rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

 O(1) doesn't mean that it would take exactly one comparison.
 It means that the number of comparisons is a constant number and it does not depend on the total number of bags.
-In this case the constant number would be the number of bags that could fit in a single box.
+In this case, the constant number would be the number of bags that could fit in a single box.

 As an example, if a box had enough space for 4 bags the average lookup would take